huggingface/peft/docs/source/developer_guides/lora.md

     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/peft/lora_diagram.png"/>
 </div>

-We show in the snippets below how to run that using peft.
+We show in the snippets below how to run that using PEFT.

 ```py
 from transformers import AutoModelForCausalLM